In this page

 Due to the need to act quickly to ensure support is in place in light of the pandemic, it was not possible to discuss the ERF with stakeholders prior to the development/launch of the scheme, however, a wide range of stakeholders were briefed on 9 April.
-By the 1 October 2020, we will write to equality, diversity and engagement contacts to gather feedback on the positive and negative impacts of phase 1 and 2 for people with protected characteristics.
-This can inform future policies.
+On 22 September 2020 we wrote to Equality, Diversity and Engagement contacts to gather feedback on the positive and negative impacts of phase 1 and 2 for people with protected characteristics.
+This information can be used to inform future policies.
+A response was received from the Equalities and Human Rights Commission who informed us that evidence shows that COVID-19 and responses to it are having a disproportionate impact on some people.
+In the context of the Economic Resilience Fund (ERF) they specifically highlight the unequal impact on ethnic minorities, disabled people, young people, women and people experiencing socio-economic disadvantage.
 In addition, we will involve and engage with a wide range of stakeholders in shaping an effective economic reconstruction strategy for Wales.
 We will seek views on the strategy and any potential impacts it may have for those with protected characteristics and Welsh language speakers.

 What are the most significant impacts, positive and negative?

-- Gender - Some sectors, such as hair and beauty providers, are unlikely to meet the threshold for being VAT registered and typically, there are more females employed in these sectors.
-Following feedback received on Phase 1, this requirement was removed for micro businesses in phase 2.
+- Gender: some sectors, such as hair and beauty providers, are unlikely to meet the threshold for being VAT registered and typically, there are more females employed in these sectors.
+Following feedback received on Phase 1, this requirement was removed for micro businesses in further phases.